 Susan Quinn, gardener, is a graduate of Savannah College of Art and Longwood Professional Gardener Training Program.
 After freelancing in the art and sculpture field, she began pursing the field of sustainability including garden work in Costa Rica.
 She has interned with Chanticleer and Great Dixter in Sussex, England and apprenticed with a floral designer in New York City.

 Lars Rasmussen graduated from Temple University, Ambler, with a B.S. in Horticulture and has an extensive background in growing greenhouse cut roses.
-Before becoming a member of the Scott Arboretum’s horticultural staff in 2001, Lars was employed by Octararo Native Plant Nursery in Kirkwood, PA; and Landstudies Inc. in Litiz, PA, where his focus was stream bank restoration and wetland installation.
+Before becoming a member of the Scott Arboretum’s horticultural staff in 2001 and garden supervisor and plant health in 2018, Lars was employed by Octararo Native Plant Nursery in Kirkwood, PA; and Landstudies Inc. in Litiz, PA, where his focus was stream bank restoration and wetland installation.
 Lars completed an internship at Mt.
 Cuba Center for the Study of Piedmont Flora in Greenville, DE, and he has taken Longwood Gardens certificate classes.

 Rebecca Robert has been with the Scott Arboretum since 2004 serving as the Member and Visitor Programs Coordinator and the PR and Volunteer Coordinator.
 She received a M.S. and a B.S. in horticulture at Penn State University.
 She has worked at a variety of nurseries and garden centers including Avalon Flower and Garden in Avalon, NJ; Snyder’s Greenhouse in Leck Kill, PA; Hershey Nursery in Hershey, PA; and Meadow Creek Farms in Klingerstown, PA.